FarronF/limerick-council-meetings/meetings/2021/09/14-Monthly Meeting of Municipal District of Adare - Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare - Rathkeale - 6th July 2021.md

 Collins agreed to same.
 Following discussion it was agreed to refer this Motion to the

-SPC to relook at improving the litter byelaws.---
+SPC to relook at improving the litter byelaws.
+---
 4

 **Reply:**